Strieglitz/HTW-SN-RIOT-LED/README.md

 ## Part II Steps neccessery to use RIOT-OS and the LED on Microcontroller Project https://github.com/HTWDD-RN/Sensornetzdemo to controll the samr21-xpro via Multicast.

-Linux by default dont route Multicast Packages, so we have to install smcroute which will do tghe job.
+Linux by default dont route Multicast Packages, so we have to install smcroute which will do the job.

 `sudo apt install smcroute`